Sgt. Forrest Faye Teal

 Air raids soon were nightly events.
 Japanese planes flying out of the airfield were loaded with bombs and carried extra gasoline tanks.
 Finally, all work on the airfield was stopped.

 On September 4th, the POWs were transferred onto the Shinyo Maru.
 250 POWs were put in the ship's smaller hold, while the 500 POWs were put into its larger hold.
-That night, bombs from American planes landed alongside of the ship rocking an shaking it.
+That night, bombs from American planes, landed alongside of the ship rocking and shaking it.
 The POWs prayed for the ship to be hit.

-The ship sailed on September 5th at 2:00 a.m.
-Before the ship sailed, the hatch covers were secured so that the POWs could not lift them from below.
+The ship sailed on September 5th at 2:00 A.M., but, before it sailed, the hatch covers were secured so that the POWs could not lift them from below.
 The ship headed north in a zigzag pattern in an attempt to avoid submarines.
 The ship was now part of a convoy designated as C-076.

 The POWs were no longer allowed on deck.
 Their lips and throats were covered with dust from cement that had previously been hauled by the ship.
 For the next two days the ship made good time.
 It was at this time that the Japanese guards threatened to kill the POWs if the ship came under attack by American planes.
 Since the POWs had not heard any air raid alerts, they assumed that they were safe.

 At 7:37 p.m., on Thursday, September 7, 1944, the U.S.S Paddle spotted the convoy off the west coast of Mindanao at Sindangan Point.
 It fired two torpedoes at the Shinyo Maru.
-The first torpedo hit the ship in its main hold.
-Moments later, a second torpedo hit the ship.
-Some of the POWs were blown out of the hold and into the water by the explosion.
-There was a gapping hole in the ship's side.
+The first torpedo hit the ship in its main hold; moments later, a second torpedo hit the ship.
+The explosion killed a large number of POWs and Some of the POWs were blown out of the hold and into the water.
+There was a gaping hole in the ship's side.
 Those POWs still alive saw the bodies of the dead floating in the water as the hold filled with water.

 The POWs in the smaller hold were also wounded from the torpedo hits.
 But, the hold remained dry.
 Many of these POWs also were able to make it onto the deck and attempted to swim to shore.
 As they swam, they were fired upon by the same seven Japanese officers.